-For our other named executive officers, we continued to follow the philosophy of maintaining a compensation structure with a significant portion of total compensation at risk based on Company and share price performance.
-As indicated on the chart on page 24, approximately 78% of the 2018 total target compensation for our other named executive officers was performance-based.
-In general, we target our named executive officers' total direct compensation to be at the 75th percentile compared to the peer group, with base salary at the 25th percentile and annual cash compensation (base plus target bonus) at the median, although targets may be higher for some of the named executive officers based on their role and position.
-The Committee believes that similar to our CEO, this pay positioning is appropriate because the total pay package (with 78% at risk on average) has a stronger performance orientation compared to the total direct compensation for comparable positions in the peer group.
-The make-up of our other named executive officers' 2018 long-term incentives, which does not include any time-based restricted share units, is also more heavily weighted to performance compared to the peer group.
+For our other named executive officers, we continued to maintain a compensation structure with a significant portion of total compensation at risk based on Company and share price performance.
+As indicated on the chart on page 27, approximately 77% (on average) of the 2021 total target direct compensation for our other named executive officers was performance-based.

+In general, in accordance with our overall compensation philosophy, we target our other named executive officers' base salaries and total annual cash compensation (base plus target bonus) between the 25th percentile and median compared to the peer and survey groups used by the compensation committee in setting 2021 compensation.
+For 2021, the annual cash compensation targets for certain named executive officers were higher than that range based on their role and position.
+The compensation committee believes that, similar to our CEO, the total target direct compensation for our other NEOs is appropriate because the total pay package (with 77% at risk on average) has a stronger performance orientation compared to the total direct compensation for comparable positions in the peer and survey groups.
+Our other NEOs' 2021 long-term incentives do not include regular grants of time-based restricted share units but rather periodic grants of options, which require appreciation in our share price over time for our NEOs to realize any value.
+In 2021, we granted restricted share units to Mr. Weiner in connection with his appointment as our new chief financial officer as a one-time, sign-on grant, but we do not expect to grant time-based restricted share units to our named executive officers as a regular component of annual compensation.

-Say-on-pay Vote
+SAY-ON-PAY VOTE

-Each year, our compensation committee considers the outcome of the annual shareholder advisory vote on executive compensation when making decisions relating to the compensation of our named executive officers and our executive compensation programs and policies.
-At our 2018 annual meeting of shareholders, our shareholders demonstrated overwhelmingly strong support of our executive compensation programs, with approximately 97% of the votes cast in favor of the compensation of our named executive officers.
+Each year, our compensation committee considers the outcome of our annual shareholder advisory vote on executive compensation when making decisions relating to the compensation of our named executive officers and our executive compensation programs and policies.
+At our 2021 annual meeting of shareholders, approximately 93% of the votes cast were in favor of the compensation of our named executive officers, an increase from the level of support we received on the 2020 vote when approximately 84% of the votes cast were in favor of this proposal.

-Given this strong support, as well as shareholder feedback we received in 2017 and 2018, the compensation committee determined not to implement any material changes to our compensation policies or programs in 2018.
+Following the results of our 2021 say-on-pay vote and based on feedback received from our shareholders, the compensation committee considered several potential changes to our compensation practices and elected to make certain changes to our practices and proxy disclosure.
+For more information about shareholder feedback and responsiveness in 2021, see the section titled "Shareholder Engagement" above.
 The compensation committee will continue to take into account future shareholder advisory votes on executive compensation and other relevant market developments affecting executive officer compensation in order to determine whether any subsequent changes to our programs and policies are warranted to reflect shareholder concerns or to address market developments.